-All proposals will be submitted through an online format.
+All proposals will be submitted through our online portal.
 You will be able to save and return to your work.
-However, we recommend that you prepare all of your responses prior to logging onto the system.
+However, we recommend that you prepare your responses prior to logging onto the system.
 Incomplete submissions will not be considered.

 All completed submissions successfully submitted by the deadline will be evaluated by the NBCDI Annual Conference Review Committee.
-Each submission will be reviewed and assessed based on their efficacy, relevance and extent to which they provide strengths-based, action-oriented solutions and information that will help participants achieve the identified outcomes.
-The Conference Committee and NBCDI Senior Leadership Team reserve the right to recommend modifications to final selections and proposal titles in order to ensure a balanced program.
+Each submission will be reviewed and assessed based on its efficacy, relevance, and extent to which it provides strengths-based, culturally relevant, and action-oriented solutions and information that will help participants achieve the identified outcomes.
+NBCDI reserves the right to recommend modifications to final selections and proposal titles in order to ensure a balanced program.

 Please note the following:

-NBCDI will inform the lead presenter of the proposal status on Friday, July 31, 2020.
+NBCDI will inform the lead presenter of the proposal status by Monday, August 1, 2022.
 Updates on the status of a proposal will not be provided until this official notification.

-All individuals presenting during the 50th Annual Conference are required to 1) accept, 2) register and 3) pay the workshop presenter registration fee of $200.
+All individuals presenting during the Annual Conference are required to 1) accept, 2) register, and 3) pay the workshop presenter registration fee of $325.
 These requirements apply to co-presenters as well.

 Upon notification of acceptance, the lead presenter will be emailed an acceptance letter that includes the following: